SSardorf/p-blockchain-crowdfunding/README.md

 5. Open another terminal tab and go to the frontend directory `cd frontend/`.

 6. Run the following command:
-`npm run dev` (If this command does not work, you may have to run `npm install` in this directory first)
+`npm start` (If this command does not work, you may have to run `npm install` in this directory first)

 7. Now frontend should be running on port 3000. https://localhost:3000/